eea/clms-api-docs/source/download.md

 ## Request the download

-When the user has all the data he needs to download the DataSet, he can request the download by doing the following request.
+When the user has all the data he needs to download the DataSet, he can request the download by making the following request.

 ### Restrict using a Nomenclature of Territorial Units for Statistics code

-The request must include a correct NUTS code in the request:
+The request must include a correct NUTS code in it:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-download-nuts.req